-When taking Spanish classes in Latin America, ¿Cómo se dice? began as an exercise to better learn and understand Spanish (which was often taught in Spanish).
+While taking Spanish classes in Latin America, ¿Cómo se dice? began as an exercise to learn and better understand Spanish (which was often taught in Spanish).
 The assignment was to pick a topic each day and write a concise Spanish lesson in English.
 The rules were and still are: 1) No lesson may exceed one typewritten page; 2) The topic may range from a single word to… (anything that fits on one page); 3) Each lesson should stand on its own, without requiring knowledge of other lessons; and 4) Definitions and explanations must be in English.

 What began as a personal homework assignment is now this book.
 Each volume of ihablo Spanish is a colorful collection of 122 new lessons styled ¿Cómo se dice?, Spanish for How does one say?
 Lesson topics vary from a single word to an expression to a short sentence in Spanish, which is defined and demonstrated by examples.

 The skill level of ¿Cómo se dice? ranges from entry level to intermediate, with a touch of advanced.
 Don't let any one lesson hold you back due to difficulty; rather, take from each ¿Cómo se dice? what you can (there is always something, even if just a new word) and continue to the next lesson.
 Regular exposure to Spanish is more important than total comprehension.

 Each ¿Cómo se dice? is also a quiz!
 The first line of each lesson asks how one says an English word, expression or phrase in Spanish.
 Like a flash quiz, you then have the chance to solve the lesson in Spanish before proceeding to the answer in Spanish.
 It does not matter that you answer correctly, but rather that you engage in this exercise.